huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 Welcome to `LAB NAME`.

-For the record, if you shouldn't be here - please leave and report the incident to cloud@hunt.ntnu.no.
+For the record, if you shouldn't be here - please leave and report the incident to cloud.support+hunt-cloud-contact-form@hunt.ntnu.no.

 Last login: Sun Dec  3 12:29:28 2017 from 10.10.10.10
 your-username@`your-labname`-home~$